orvi-tmp/learning-c-with-pebble/chapter02.md

    <hr/>
 </figure>

-First, you have to get an idea for a watch face or a watch app.
+First, you have to get an idea for a watchface or a watchapp.
 This idea-gathering is outside the scope of this book, so it's your job to get creative.

 Expressing this idea as an algorithm is the second step, and is also outside the scope of this book.
 There are many methods to devising an algorithm from a set of ideas.

 The third step is to express your algorithm as a C or JavaScript program.
 These are the two languages that can be used to write watch faces or apps for the Pebble.
 You are reading this book because you want to the C approach and that's what we'll assume from here on.
-C programs are written in text on a computer running MacOS, or Linux.

 Once you have a C program in a text file, the next step is to convert that C code to ARM machine language.
 As we stated in the previous section, you do this with a compiler.
-The Pebble software development kit supports developers by supplying compilers for MacOS or Linux.
+The Pebble software development kit supports developers by supplying compilers for Mac OS and Linux.
 These compilers will take a C program, verify its syntax and semantics, and generate a program in machine language in a format that can be installed on a Pebble watch.
 This file is in PBW format: a collection of files that gives the machine language for a program, a set of checksums for security, and a file of maintenance information about the program (e.g., size, time it was created, etc).

 The PBW file must now be installed on a watch.
 There are several tools that can do this, and each one does it through the phone app.
 You can even transfer a PBW file to your phone and open it, at which point the phone app will take over and install the file.

 ### Developing Our First Program ###

 Let's take an example.
 Let's say that we want to develop a simple first program for a Pebble Time watch.
-It's just going to type "Hello, Pebble!" on the watch screen.
+It's just going to show "Hello, Pebble!" on the watch screen.
 You can read a tutorial on how to do this at [https://developer.getpebble.com/tutorials/beginner/hello-pebble/](https://developer.getpebble.com/tutorials/beginner/hello-pebble/).

 Programs start with an idea.
 Ours is a simple "Hello".
 To get started coding this idea, we will need a C code program file.
-A demonstrated in the tutorial page, we can accomplish feat by using the following code to initialize the watch:
+A demonstrated in the tutorial page, we can accomplish this by using the following code to initialize the watch:

     void init() {
         window = window_create();